 3.5.
 Greater efforts should be made and support given to encourage mobility of both staff and students.
-Whilst many opportunities clearly exist and their value is proven, uptake remains low and should be improved.
+Whilst it was evident that many opportunities for mobility exist and their value is proven, uptake remains low and not withstanding the obvious difficulties efforts should be made to improve to improve their uptake.